nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 			print section (TODO: save section in csv or database)
 ```

 With almost 200 subject areas and multiple courses offered for each subject area, it became apparent pretty quickly that my emergent algorithm was not going to be very fast.
 The bottleneck was the network requests – requesting and receiving the pages took about 1-2 seconds for a page on my local connection.
 Assuming that each subject area offered a single full page of courses – 25 – and each course had only a single section, then I roughly estimated the scraper would take $181 \times 25 \times 1 \times 1.5 = 6787.5 \  \text{seconds}$, or 1.88 hours.
 Yikes!
-That wouldn’t work if I wanted to scrape the registrar hourly.
+That wouldn't work if I wanted to scrape the registrar hourly.

-It was obvious that I’d need to make requests asynchronously.
-At first, I thought this wouldn’t be a problem in Python – Python has supported async operations for a while.
+It was obvious that I'd need to make requests asynchronously.
+At first, I thought this wouldn't be a problem in Python – Python has supported async operations for a while.
 But then I started running into issues.

-The popular and previously mentioned HTTP library, [Requests](https://python-requests.org/), doesn’t support async/await[^8], so I had to convert my earlier code to use [AIOHTTP](https://docs.aiohttp.org/) which is a bit trickier to use.
-My early attempts to do this didn’t result in much of a speed increase which was probably due to both my inexperience writing asynchronous Python code and the sparse AIOHTTP/async documentation.[^9]
+The popular and previously mentioned HTTP library, [Requests](https://python-requests.org/), doesn't support async/await[^8], so I had to convert my earlier code to use [AIOHTTP](https://docs.aiohttp.org/) which is a bit trickier to use.
+My early attempts to do this didn't result in much of a speed increase which was probably due to both my inexperience writing asynchronous Python code and the sparse AIOHTTP/async documentation.[^9]

-I had recently started writing [Go](https://golang.org), a language I knew had great concurrency support, for my internship at [Keybase](https://keybase.io/) so I figured in the spirit of polyglotism, I’d try mocking out a version of the scraper in Go.
+I had recently started writing [Go](https://golang.org), a language I knew had great concurrency support, for my internship at [Keybase](https://keybase.io/) so I figured in the spirit of polyglotism, I'd try mocking out a version of the scraper in Go.
 [Goroutines](https://gobyexample.com/goroutines) were a refreshing break from the mess of AIOHTTP and it was nice to know that my program could scrape courses in parallel, unburdened by a [global interpreter lock](https://en.wikipedia.org/wiki/Global_interpreter_lock).

 What I gave up in Go, however, was the nice HTML parsing that Beautiful Soup provided.
-The best replacement I found was a library called [goquery](https://github.com/PuerkitoBio/goquery), which bills itself as “A little like that [j-thing](https://jquery.com/), only in Go.”
+The best replacement I found was a library called [goquery](https://github.com/PuerkitoBio/goquery), which bills itself as "A little like that [j-thing](https://jquery.com/), only in Go."

 ### Scraping subject areas

 In JavaScript, the subject areas were represented as a literal array of objects with `label` and `value` properties.
 In Go, the corresponding data structure for an object would be a [struct](https://gobyexample.com/structs).

-Doing the same literal declaration as I did in JavaScript would be a little more unergonomic, so I decided to go ahead and write a function to just fetch the data from the “Schedule of Classes” page, find the relevant line via a regular expression, and unmarshal the JSON representation into a Go array of structs.
-From there, I’d return it for now (and eventually save it to a database).
+Doing the same literal declaration as I did in JavaScript would be a little more unergonomic, so I decided to go ahead and write a function to just fetch the data from the "Schedule of Classes" page, find the relevant line via a regular expression, and unmarshal the JSON representation into a Go array of structs.
+From there, I'd return it for now (and eventually save it to a database).

 ```go
 type SubjectArea struct {